beyarkay/masters-thesis/src/04_methodology.md

 the principle diagonal.
 Likewise, classes with perfect recall (class 2) have rows in the confusion matrix which are zero except for the element on the principle diagonal.
-Precision can therefore be gleaned from a confusion matrix by observing the columns of the appropriate confusion matrix, and \textbf{r}ecall the \textbf{r}ows.
+Precision can therefore be gleaned from a confusion matrix by observing the columns of the appropriate confusion matrix, and
+\textbf{r}ecall by observing the \textbf{r}ows.

 ## Weighted and unweighted averages